-The Cuba Initiative was founded in 1995 in response to a request from the Governments of the United Kingdom and Cuba for an independent, bi-lateral, non-governmental body able to support and develop programmes that enhance the UK/Cuban relationship.
+The Cuba Initiative is one of the three membership organisations at The Caribbean Council.
+The Cuba Initiative was was founded in 1995 in response to a request from the Governments of the United Kingdom and Cuba for an independent, bi-lateral, non-governmental body able to support and develop programmes that enhance the UK/Cuban relationship.

 As such, the work of the Cuba Initiative complements the official UK/Cuban government-to-government relationship.
 The principal focus of the Cuba Initiative is on trade and investment.

-The present Chairman of the UK-side of the Initiative is the Rt.
-Hon.
-Lord Hutton of Furness, who was an MP until 2010 serving in the last Government as Secretary of State for Business and then as Secretary of State for Defence.
+The present Chairman of the UK-side of the Initiative is The Rt Hon.
+The Lord Hutton of Furness.
 A parallel and similar body in Havana is chaired by Rodrigo Malmierca, Minister for Trade and Investment.

 The Cuba Initiative fosters a closer economic, trade and investment relationship and to deliver a sustained increase in trade and investment in all sectors.
 Priority is afforded to key strategic sectors:

 - Biotechnology and pharmaceutical industry